red-gate/level-up-academy/web-training/TypeScript/Unit 4 - Classes and Modules/Instructions.md

   - Why is a bundler necessary?
   - https://mattallan.me/posts/modern-javascript-without-a-bundler/

- - Excercise 3: interfaces
+ - Excercise 3: interfaces (Alex)
    - Declare, extend and use
    - What can we delcare in an interface
    - Duck typing
- - Excercise 4: Classes
+ - Excercise 4: Classes (Piers)
    - Very basic, since interfaces are usually used instead
    - constructor, instanceof
- - Excercise 5: Type defintions for js
+ - Excercise 5: Type defintions for js (Sami?)
    - Create d.ts for a sample js file
    - installing and importing @types